 - If you attended school outside of the United States, your academic credentials must be evaluated by any foreign credential evaluation service that provides a comprehensive course-by-course evaluation.

 d.
-Sign up for the right courses.
-The Board requires that you have a bachelor’s degree and 150 semester hours of college credit, including:
+Meet Mississippi’s CPA degree and curriculum requirements.
+The Board requires that you have a bachelor’s degree at minimum and 150 semester hours of college credit, including:

 - 48 semester hours of upper level undergraduate or graduate accounting and business-related courses